dcoeurjo/transport-optimal-gdrigrv-11-2020/README.md

 Each exercice is quite self-contained and independent.
 For each one, we provide the essential starting kit (`c++` and `python`).
 For any question, please discuss with us through the Discrod Channel (see below).

+All documents are still in *beta*, do not hesitate to send us any feedback.

 ## Links